Miami Group Sierra Club

 The Miami Group Executive Committee has nine seats.
 Members are elected for two-year staggered terms.

-There are four open seats so please vote for no more than four candidates for the 2022-2023 Executive Committee.
-The candidates for ExCom this year are Sally Dannemiller, Marie Kocoshis, Gail Lewin, Jeanne Nightingale and Marilyn Wall.
+There are four open seats for the 2025-2026 Executive Committee.
+The candidates for ExCom this year are Sally Dannemiller, Bob Gedert, Marie Kocoshis, Gail Lewin and Michael Miller.
 Candidate statements are available below.

 In order to cast your vote, you will need to enter your Sierra Club member ID.
 You can find your eight-digit membership number on your membership card or on the mailing label of your Sierra magazine.
 If you received a postcard or email notice about the Executive Committee election, you will also find your member ID provided there.
 If you need help finding your member ID, contact the Sierra Club membership office at [email protected] or (415) 977-5653.
 If you have other questions, please contact the Miami Group via email [email protected].